fasrc/User_Codes/Applications/CryoSPARC/README.md

 ```
 Containing the license, path to the MongoDB datbase, master hostname, and the base tcp port.

-At the top level, `cryosparcm` is really a `Supervisor` based `shell` script which manages at least six different applications.
-For instance, running `cryosparcm start` will bring up the following applications
- - app (cli)
- - command_core
- - command_rtp
- - command_vis
- - database (MongoDB)
- - webapp

-As far as I can tell these mostly communicate with one another over `TCP`.
-The `TCP` ports used by each of the component programs are not individually configurable, but the base port to which the user connects is configurable in the `cryosparc_master/config.sh`.
-Of note, the hostname of the node running the master application is also typically hardcoded in this `config.sh` file.
-However, if this is left unset, it will take the hostname of the machine on which `cryosparcm start` is called.

-### Obtaining a CryoSPARC License
-CryoSPARC is free for academic use.
-However, it does require a license.
-You can [request a license](http://cryosparc.com/download) on the CryoSPARC webpage.
-The process of requesting a license is described in detailed [here](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/obtaining-a-license-id).

-### Installing CryoSPARC on Cannon
+## Installing CryoSPARC on Cannon

+There is a provided [configure.sh script](configure.sh) to get you up and running fast, or proceed interactively if preferred.

-This monolithic install script is based on the [instructions](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/downloading-and-installing-cryosparc) found in the CryoSPARC guide.
+The install script is based on the [instructions](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/downloading-and-installing-cryosparc) found in the CryoSPARC guide.
 This script should typically be run __on a GPU node__ so that the correct CUDA modules are loaded and functioning.
-Sequentially, this script does the following steps
+Sequentially, this script does the following steps:
  1) Set environment variables particular to this install
  2) Remove any potential old files that will cause the install to fail
  3) Load the appropriate CUDA related modules